 With more than 30 years of expertise in this area of our work, we help educators and administrators understand how high-quality assessments are designed, developed, scored, and how to best use the results.

 As new methods and formats for assessment continually emerge, our team collaborates with industry partners to ensure today’s curriculum and assessment solutions are high-quality, accurate, reliable, and valid.

 Our team can work with you to address one or all of the following components of designing comprehensive assessment solutions:

 Develop content specifications, test blueprints, test designs, and score reports; create test content; conduct field tests and item analyses; and produce final forms.

 Craft performance level descriptors that support the standard setting process while helping educators understand student performance relative to content, standard, and grade indicators.

-Design report formats that translate data into actionable insights at all levels of the education ecosystem.
+Design report formats that translate data into actionable insights and iteratively evaluate reports with interest holders.

 Define objectives and facilitate item writing and review to ensure items are fair and measure what students know and can do.

 Conduct item analysis and scaling to produce results and reports that are valid and reliable.